 Dr. Nugent addressed the Oireachtas Joint Committee on Health and Children at Leinster House, Dublin, on Thursday 12th November, 2015.
 The title of the presentation was “The first three years are a time of massive brain development, with lifelong implications for the child and for society”.

 An article in the Irish Times by Dr. Paul D’Alton summarized the address.
 Click here to read the full article., while another article , entitled, “First 1,000 days of life key to happiness” by Tom O’Brien appeared in the Irish Times on Dec 23rd.
 2015.
 Click here to read the article.
 Professor Nugent also was awarded the 2015 Presidential Citation from the Psychological Society of Ireland by Dr. Paul D’Alton, President of the PSI.
 The citation read:

 “In recognition and deep appreciation for your significant contribution to infant mental health and the resulting betterment of the human project”.

-In the past year, Dr. Nugent has lectured in Prague, where he delivered a Master Lecture at the World Association for Infant Mental Health Congress and he delivered the Keynote Address in Helsinki for the Finland Association for Infant Mental Health in May, 2017.
+Dr. Nugent was invited to deliver a Master Lecture at the World Association for Infant Mental Health Congress in Prague, and he delivered the Keynote Address in Helsinki for the Finland Association for Infant Mental Health in May, 2017.
 He also lectured in Shanghai in April, 2017.
 A highlight of this year so far was his address in the House of Lords in Westminster, London, on the occasion of the 20th anniversary of the Brazelton UK Centre (See group photo below)

-He will also deliver the Keynote Address at the UK Brazelton Centre 20th anniversary Conference to be held at the Møller Centre, Churchill College, Cambridge.
+He also delivered the Keynote Address at the UK Brazelton Centre 20th anniversary Conference to be held at the Møller Centre, Churchill College, Cambridge.